-- 1. To recognize and protect the ecological values of the natural heritage system. - To protect, improve or restore the quality and quantity of water resources in lakes, groundwater, and surface water including rivers and streams. - 3.
+- 1. To recognize and protect the ecological values of the natural heritage system for the long term. - 2.
+To protect, improve or restore the quality and quantity of water resources in lakes, groundwater, and surface

+- water including rivers and streams. - 3.
 To direct development away from natural hazards.

 - 1. To identify, inventory and protect natural heritage features and areas which are of provincial and local significance. - 2.
-To protect the bio-diversity, of the natural heritage system.
+To protect the biodiversity, of the natural heritage system.